kaichanvong/raspberrypuree/readme.markdown

 Should be fairly self-explanatory.
 Without TDD, it can be really scary!

 ## Huh?
 Ducklinks
-I know.
-I don't really know.
-But I know where you're going with that.
-A super-simple way of centrally managing the format of URLs.
+I kinda, don't know; help keep the format of different links;["super-simple way of centrally managing the format of URLs"](https://github.com/henrygarner/ducklink).

 ## I didnt get the whole markdown thing...
 I know.
 Readme, markdown: editing previewing away from HTML.
 Moving away from HTML now and then.
 Same in certain video games, board games etc. It can be helpful?
 Turning off a specific setting in a video game can be helpful.